Little One: Chapter 21

 “Fiona?”
 Jesse asked tentatively, all traces of hostility gone from his voice, his tone anxious and unsure.

-For once, I was grateful for the darkness tonight.
+For once, I was grateful for the cloak of darkness tonight.

 The tears flowed down my face in two thick cascades and I could not stop them.
 I tried to control the sound of my breathing, which if heard, would give me away.